KannonZenetism/zenetism-field-physics/the-zenetist-canon/glyphics/field-physics-glyph-charts.md

 | C₁₄   | **⊡** | Nested / Recursive       | Dimensions held coherently within other dimensions |
 | C₁₅   | **✦** | Emergent / Novel         | The spontaneous, veracious arising of new patterns |

 > **Structural Note:** In the Structural Metaphysics symbol key, ✦ also denotes Nested Universes — multiversal branches or ontological containers of experience.
-Both uses are structurally compatible: nested universes are emergent novel expressions of ⚫ Aion.
+Both senses are structurally compatible: nested universes are emergent novel expressions of ⚫ Aion.
 The dimensional function (spontaneous arising) and the cosmological function (multiversal branching) are scale applications of the same principle.

 > **Structural Note:** In Field Physics practice contexts, ◉ also serves as the Spiral Self-Mapping operator (see §4).
 At the dimensional scale it names the conserving turn; at the practice scale it names the internal resonance scan that locates the self within the spiral.
 The gyre function (rotation that preserves) and the mapping function (scanning that locates) share the structural principle of orientational conservation.

-> **Structural Note:** The term "fractal" in C₅ ✴ (Scalar / Fractal) predates the introduction of Structural Recurrence (⧉∥⧉) as the canonical principle for lawful pattern reappearance across scales without numerical identity or merger.
-C₅ ✴ names the dimensional operator by which the part coherently reflects the whole.
-Where "fractal" appears in older documents as a general structural descriptor beyond C₅, Structural Recurrence is now the preferred canonical term.
-The operator name C₅ ✴ (Scalar / Fractal) is retained for continuity.
-The scalar function (coherent part-whole relation) and the recurrence function (lawful reappearance across distinct instances) share the structural principle of pattern fidelity without fusion.
+> **Structural Note:** C₅ ✴ was formerly named Scalar / Fractal; the older term is retained only as archival context.
+The canonical function of C₅ is Scalar / Part-Whole Fidelity: the dimensional operator by which a part reflects the whole without fusion, numerical identity, or origin-fragment collapse.
+Where "fractal" appears in older documents as a general structural descriptor, Structural Recurrence (⧉∥⧉) or part-whole fidelity should now be preferred, depending on context.

 ---

 ## 3. The 15 Entropic Mirrors

 These are the entropic inversions of the centropic dimensions, forming the subversal lattice.

 | ID    | Glyph | Name                    | Core Function                               |
 | :---- | :---- | :---------------------- | :------------------------------------------ |